-Could you use your knowledge to change the world for the better?
+Could you use your physics knowledge to change the world for the better?
+Are you ready to inspire future generations of physicists with your passion for physics?

 An Institute of Physics (IOP) teacher training scholarship could help you start an exciting new career as a physics teacher.
-200 scholarships are available for 2021 – 2022 to give you the support you need to succeed and stand out.
+175 scholarships are available for 2022 – 2023, giving you the support you need to succeed and stand out.

 With an IOP scholarship, you get:

-- Free IOP membership throughout the teacher training year including access to Physics World publication, our exclusive Career Development Hub and member-led local branches and special interests groups
+- Free IOP membership throughout your teacher training year including access to Physics World publication, our exclusive Career Development Hub and member-led local branches and special interest groups

 The scholarships are funded by Department for Education in partnership with The Institute of Physics.